When you’re applying for a loan, or any finance whether it’s for a small van or large truck, it’s important to know how the finance industry operates.

 They’re normally looking for any history of not paying bills or repayments on time.
 However, credit checks also take into account a huge range of other factors, from what income you have through to the assets you own, and whether you’re renting or paying off a mortgage.

-At Aussie Truck Loans we of course speak to a lot of people looking to arrange finance and many are not aware that the process of shopping around by putting in multiple applications will impact their creditworthiness.
+At Aussie Truck Loans, we speak to a lot of people looking to arrange finance and many are not aware that the process of shopping around by putting in multiple applications will impact their creditworthiness.
 Unfortunately this can be regarded by the finance industry as ‘over shopping’ and increases the possibility that you’ll be wrongly identified as a likely default risk.
-People putting in multiple credit applications, even if they do not end up accepting the credit offer, can be considered to be less creditworthy and research in fact shows they are more likely to default.
+People putting in multiple credit applications, even if they do not end up accepting the credit offer, can be considered to be less creditworthy and research, In fact, shows they are more likely to default.

 Even if the result is not an outright credit rejection, you can still end up paying a higher interest rate or having to go to a special ‘non-conforming’ lender where you’ll pay a higher interest rate anyway.